Shlomo Moussaieff (businessman): Biography

-Shlomo Moussaieff was the second of 12 children of Rehavia Moussaieff, a Jerusalem-born jewellery dealer.
-He was named after his grandfather, Shlomo Moussaieff, a wealthy Bukharan merchant who was one of the founders of the Bukharim neighbourhood in Jerusalem in 1891.
+Shlomo Moussaieff was the second of 12 children of Rehavia Moussaieff, a Jerusalem-born jewellery dealer of Bukharian Jewish descent.
+He was named after his grandfather, Shlomo Moussaieff, a wealthy merchant who was one of the founders of the Bukharim neighbourhood in Jerusalem in 1891.
 Rehavia, who later traded in fine gems in Paris, introduced Shlomo to the jewellery trade at a young age.
 Shlomo's youngest brother, Alon, also became a Jerusalem jewellery dealer.
 Several of his sisters own jewellery stores: Hannah in Jerusalem's King David Hotel, Naomi in London and Aviva in Geneva.
+Moussaieff and his wife resided on Grosvenor Square in the Mayfair district of London.
+They have three daughters: Their eldest, Dorrit, is the former First Lady of Iceland and is married to the former President of Iceland, Olafur Ragnar Grimsson.
+Their second daughter, Tamar, works in the business.
+Their third daughter is Sharon.

 His father, a strict disciplinarian, threw him out of the house at the age of 12 because he refused to apply himself to his studies.
 Moussaieff claims he had dyslexia and was unable to read and write.
 He began sleeping in synagogues, buses, and even the street, and worked for a carpenter in Sanhedria.
 After hours, he hung around the Second Temple-era Tombs of the Sanhedrin in the nearby park.
 Inside the caves, which were then open to the public, he discovered ancient coins that he sold to traders.
-He also carved up lead coffins and sold the lead in the Armenian Quarter.
-Apprehended and beaten by an Arab policeman, he was brought before an Arab judge and sentenced to nine months in a reform school in Tulkarm.
+He also carved up lead coffins and sold the lead to several traders.
+After British Mandatory authorities uncovered his crimes Moussaieff was sentenced to nine months in a juvenile correction institution (reform school) in Tulkarm.
+The penalty restored the youngster's self-confidence.
 He asked to learn in a madrassa, where he found it easy to learn the Koran by heart, and became familiar with Arab culture.

 In 1940 Moussaieff joined the Etzel which opposed British rule in Palestine.
 Upon the recommendation of his Etzel leader, he joined the British Army at age 17 to fight Nazi Germany during World War II.
 Stationed in the Egyptian desert and Livorno, Italy, he searched through synagogue genizot (treasuries) during his free time and bought old Kabbalah manuscripts and marriage contracts written by well-known rabbis.
 In 1947 he rejoined the Etzel to battle the Arab Legion in the Old City of Jerusalem.
 When the city fell to the Jordanians in 1948, he was taken captive and imprisoned for one year in Transjordan.
 He married his wife, Alisa, an Austrian native, two weeks before he went into captivity.